junkai2998/root_tools/README.md

 # ROOT data analysis helper

-this is a collection of packaged functions of frequently used data analysis methods the functions are implemented as wrapper around ROOT (version 6.24, 6.26 expected to be similar), either in python (to be used with PyROOT) or in ROOT macros.
+this is a collection of packaged functions of frequently used data analysis methods this tries to make the heavily routined code can be used repeatedly without rewritten (also prone to error), inspired by [^2] the functions are implemented as wrapper around ROOT (version 6.24, 6.26 expected to be similar), either in python (to be used with PyROOT) or in ROOT macros.

-the implementations are in: ToolsCollection.h (.py) the 'tutorial' (actually I tested the functions in the file) are in: ToolsCollection_TestBench.h (.ipynb)
+the implementations are in: ToolsCollection.h (.py)

+the 'tutorial' (actually I tested the functions in the file) are in: ToolsCollection_TestBench.h (.ipynb)

+note:

+you are recommended to use the .h, either with another ROOT macro (or c++ based code) or in the PyROOT codes

-note: currently i was writting in python and translate it into cpp file. if any problem arise in cpp, always check with the py file first.
+currently i was writting in python and translate it into cpp file. if any problem arise in cpp, always check with the py file first.

 # 1. to use with PyROOT,run for example:
 ```python